Hawaii Five-O (1968 TV series): Credits

 This tradition has been continued in the 2010 version of Hawaii Five-0, but is not limited to Alex O'Loughlin.
 All of the primary cast members take turns with the "Be here.
-Aloha" line at the end of the preview segment.
+Aloha." line at the end of the preview segment.

 There were two versions of the closing credits portion of the show.
-During the first season, the theme music was played over a short film of a flashing blue light attached to the rear of a police motorcycle in Waikiki heading west (the film is shown at twice the normal speed, as can be seen from people crossing a street behind the police motorcycle).
+During the first season, the theme music was played over a short film of a flashing blue light attached to the rear of a police motorcycle in Waikīkī heading west (the film is shown at twice the normal speed, as can be seen from people crossing a street behind the police motorcycle).
 In later seasons, the same music was played over film of outrigger canoeists battling the surf.

 In a 2010 issue of TV Guide, the show's opening title sequence ranked No. 4 on a list of TV's top 10 credits sequences, as selected by readers.